Immersive 8 Day Summer Self Drive Tour of Iceland’s West & South Coasts with Waterfalls & Glaciers

 Start the day driving towards the glaciers Eyjafjallajökull and Mýrdalsjökull.
 If you wish to get better acquainted with these ice caps, you can choose to go glacier hiking or explore a black, natural ice cave, the only one accessible all year round.

 Underneath these ice caps are some of the country's most spectacular waterfalls.
 Seljalandsfoss is a unique cascade that falls over a concaved cliff, allowing visitors to encircle the falling springwater.
 Gljúfrabúi waterfall is a little-known gem hidden behind large rocks.
 And the mighty cascade Skógafoss plunges down from a height of 197 ft (60 m).

 Further east lies the cliffs of Dyrhólaey, where you might spot a puffin or two.
 You can also visit the abandoned place wreck on Sólheimasandur sands and the black sand beach Reynisfjara where you can admire the massive Reynisdrangar rock stacks that rise out of the ocean.

-Head to the village of Vik, where you'll find your accommodations for the next two nights.
+Head to the village of Vik, where you'll find your accommodations for the next night.
 Don't worry if you don't have time to explore all these beautiful sights.
 You'll get another chance when you head back to Reykjavík in a couple of days.

 Make a stop in Skaftafell Nature Reserve, located at the roots of Vatnajökull, and see the beautiful but contrasting scenery of black sand, lush flora, and white glacier.
 The area is renowned for its many hiking trails and tracks, leading to stunning locations such as the 'black waterfall' Svartifoss.
 If you are feeling adventurous, you can even take a glacier hiking tour from here.